snehhhcodes/Path-To-Python/README.md

 I am **documenting my daily progress**, including **notes, code, projects, and problem-solving exercises**, covering  topics ranging from Python **basics to advanced concepts** like DSA, OOP, web development, and more.

-This resource provides a structured way to learn Python at your own pace.
+This resource offers a structured approach to learning Python at your own pace.

 ## Daily Progress Tracker 📅
 <div align="center">